Dantera/Imgen/README.md

 # Imgen
-This was created out of a necesity and an intellectual curiosity I needed generic placeholder images for a database for a website.
+This was created out of a necessity and an intellectual curiosity I needed generic placeholder images for a database for a website.